We have a highly distinguished and multidisciplinary Founding Board of Directors composed of leaders within the blood disorders arena.

 Janelle L. Davis, JD

-Janelle L. Davis, JD, is a partner at Thompson & Knight, LLP, in Dallas, Texas, where her focus areas include healthcare.
-Ms. Davis has published several articles in leading law journals and related newsletters and has spoken at multiple conferences.
-She also holds the distinction of being listed in Texas Rising Stars® by Thomson Reuters (Business Litigation; Personal Injury - Products: Defense), for the fourth year in a row, 2013-2016, a distinction received by only 2.5% of Texas's young attorneys.
+Partner and Assistant General Counsel at Thompson & Knight, LLP, in Dallas, Texas, where her practice includes product liability defense and legal ethics and conflicts review.
+Ms. Davis also holds the distinction of being listed in Texas Rising Stars® by Thomson Reuters (Business Litigation; Personal Injury - Products: Defense), for the fifth year in a row, 2013-2017, a distinction received by only 2.5% of Texas's young attorneys.

 Leslie J. Graham, MSHA

 President and CEO, Primary Care Coalition, Silver Spring, MD.
-Expertise in improving healthcare quality and access while managing costs, especially for underserved women and men.
+Ms. Graham's expertise includes improving healthcare quality and access while managing costs, especially for the underserved and women.

 Kenneth Mann, PhD

 Dr. Kenneth Mann, Emeritus Professor of Biochemistry and of Medicine at the University of Vermont, has a long distinguished career characterized by quality science, well-managed large-scale interdisciplinary research enterprises and excellence in service to medical, lay and professional organizations.
-Among the many awards Dr. Mann has received is the latest Hemostasis and Thrombosis Research Society - HTRS - Lifetime Achievement Award.
+Among the many awards Dr. Mann has received, his latest award is the Lifetime Achievement Award from the Hemostasis and Thrombosis Research Society - HTRS.

 Michael Recht, MD, PhD